 10. Bubble Level

-A bubble level is something that you don’t always have to have with you.
+A bubble level is an item that many grips find useful but you don’t always have to be carrying it.